Montimage/5Greplay/docs/example1.md

 ## 1. Design a 5Greplay filtering rule

+The first thing you need to define is **what packets you desire to forward, drop or modify**.
+For that you must make a 5Greplay XML rule, that normally will be located in ```5GReplay/rules/```.

+In  Section 4 of the [User Manual](./5Greplay_Manual.pdf) we explain in detail all the attributes of 5Greplay rules.
+To have reference of the name of the protocol attributes that 5Greplay uses, and that you can use to write you rules (e.g. ```nas_5g.message_type, nas_5g.security_type```),please refers to the [list of attributes](./5Greplay_attributes.txt).

 For this example we will be using the [property 90](../rules/nas-smc-replay-attack.xml) located in ```5GReplay/rules/nas-smc-replay-attack.xml```:

 ```xml